 Address: 4/29 Orwell St, Potts Point NSW 2011

 Phone: 0432 445 342

-You aren’t a true coffee lover unless you’ve visited Mecca Coffee in Alexandria.
-The team at Mecca are coffee roasters, brewers and lovers.
-But, they don’t forget to feed the coffee craving masses, with plenty of traditional brunch classics on a perfectly simple menu.
+You aren’t a true cafe lover unless you’ve visited Mecca Coffee in Alexandria.
+The team at Mecca are coffee roasters, brewers and cafe lovers.
+But, they don’t forget to feed the coffee-craving masses, with plenty of traditional brunch classics on a perfectly simple menu.
 The coffee that is roasted on-site changes, which means you’ll never get bored!

 Address: 26 Bourke Road, Alexandria